GSA/digitalgov.gov/content/events/2023/05/2023-05-15-strengthening-information-accessibility-for-consumers-with-limited-english-proficiency.md

 ---
 title: Strengthening information accessibility for consumers with limited English proficiency
 deck: ""
-kicker: MULTILINGUAL AND COMMUNICATORS
+kicker: ""
 summary: Tune in to learn what the CFPB is doing to ensure financial products and services are accessible to all consumers, including those with limited English proficiency.
 host: Multilingual Community of Practice and Communicators Community of Practice
 event_organizer: Digital.gov
 cop_events: